Join our team!

 - May perform Superintendent duties at multiple job sites, simultaneously.

-- Ensure employee and subcontractor has corrected all deficiencies identified by project team.
+- Ensure employee and subcontractor has corrected all deficiencies identified by the project team.

 - Walk all units on project daily to monitor activities and assist in future planning.

 - Preside over necessary meetings designed to coordinate the work.

 - Issue notices of non-compliance to employees and subcontractors in regards to quality of work or scheduling.

 - Ensure that the job site is always kept in a clean and organized manner.